IBM/intro-ai-llm-workshop/docs/pre-work/README.md

 1. Once the open-webui starts, use a browser to login to open-webui:
     [http://localhost:8080](http://localhost:8080)

 1. Enter a name, email address and password - these are stored locally.
+(Don't forget them!)

 ## Cleaning up after the lab is complete: